-(1) The administrative office of the courts shall develop and prepare instructions and informational brochures, standard petitions and risk protection order forms, and a court staff handbook on the risk protection order process.
+(1) The administrative office of the courts shall develop and prepare instructions and informational brochures, standard petitions and temporary mental health order of protection forms, and a court staff handbook on the temporary mental health order of protection process.
 The standard petition and order forms must be used after January 1, 2024, for all petitions filed and orders issued pursuant to § 39-17-1367.
 The instructions, brochures, forms, and handbook must be prepared in consultation with interested persons, including clerks, judges, and law enforcement personnel.
 Materials must be based on best practices and must be available online to the public.

-(2) The instructions must be designed to assist petitioners in completing the petition and must include a sample of a standard petition and order for protection forms.

-(3) The instructions and standard petition must include a means for the petitioner to identify the firearms or ammunition the respondent may own, possess, receive, or have in the respondent's custody or control.
-The instructions must provide pictures of types of firearms and ammunition that the petitioner may choose from to identify the relevant firearms or ammunition, or must provide an equivalent means to allow petitioners to identify firearms or ammunition without requiring specific or technical knowledge regarding the firearms or ammunition.

-(4) The informational brochure must describe the use of and the process for obtaining, extending, and vacating a risk protection order under § 39-17-1367 and must provide relevant forms.

-(5) The risk protection order form must include, in a conspicuous location, notice of criminal penalties resulting from violation of the order and the following statement: "You have the sole responsibility to avoid or refrain from violating this order's provisions.
-Only the court can change the order and only upon written request.".

-(6) The court staff handbook must allow for the addition of a community resource list by the clerk of the court.

-(b) A clerk of the court may create a community resource list of crisis intervention, mental health, substance abuse, interpreter, counseling, and other relevant resources serving the county in which the court is located.
+- (2) The instructions must be designed to assist petitioners in completing the petition and must include a sample of a standard petition and order for protection forms. - (3) The instructions and standard petition must include a means for the petitioner to identify the firearms or ammunition the respondent may own, possess, receive, or have in the respondent's custody or control.
+The instructions must provide pictures of types of firearms and ammunition that the petitioner may choose from to identify the relevant firearms or ammunition, or must provide an equivalent means to allow petitioners to identify firearms or ammunition without requiring specific or technical knowledge regarding the firearms or ammunition. - (4) The informational brochure must describe the use of and the process for obtaining, extending, and vacating a temporary mental health order of protection under § 39-17-1367 and must provide relevant forms. - (5) The temporary mental health order of protection form must include, in a conspicuous location, notice of criminal penalties resulting from violation of the order and the following statement: "You have the sole responsibility to avoid or refrain from violating this order's provisions.
+Only the court can change the order and only upon written request.". - (6) The court staff handbook must allow for the addition of a community resource list by the clerk of the court. - (b) A clerk of the court may create a community resource list of crisis intervention, mental health, substance abuse, interpreter, counseling, and other relevant resources serving the county in which the court is located.
 The court may make the community resource list available as part of or in addition to the informational brochures described in subsection (a).

-(c) The administrative office of the courts shall distribute a master copy of the petition and order forms, instructions, and informational brochures to the clerks of court.
-Distribution of all documents must, at a minimum, be in an electronic format or formats accessible to all courts and clerks of court in the state.

-(d) Within ninety (90) days after receipt of the master copy from the administrative office of the courts, the clerk of the court shall make available the standardized forms, instructions, and informational brochures required by this section.

-(e) The administrative office of the courts shall update the instructions, brochures, standard petition and risk protection order forms, and court staff handbook as necessary, including when changes in the law make an update necessary.
+- (c) The administrative office of the courts shall distribute a master copy of the petition and order forms, instructions, and informational brochures to the clerks of court.
+Distribution of all documents must, at a minimum, be in an electronic format or formats accessible to all courts and clerks of court in the state. - (d) Within ninety (90) days after receipt of the master copy from the administrative office of the courts, the clerk of the court shall make available the standardized forms, instructions, and informational brochures required by this section. - (e) The administrative office of the courts shall update the instructions, brochures, standard petition and temporary mental health order of protection forms, and court staff handbook as necessary, including when changes in the law make an update necessary.